By Stacy Malkan

 The world’s largest pesticide and seed companies want you to believe they are on the side of science.
 High-tech foods are the future, they say, and people who raise concerns about their pesticides and genetically engineered seeds are “anti-science.”

-The fluff agenda has “farmers, foodies, techies and tinkerers” discussing how the latest food technologies are transforming the way we cultivate crops and animals, and the implications for the future of food.
+The fluff Atlantic forum agenda has “farmers, foodies, techies and tinkerers” discussing how the latest food technologies will transform the way we cultivate crops and animals.

-Would The Atlantic host a “transforming climate” event with ExxonMobil?
+What’s next?
+Would The Atlantic host a “transforming climate” event with ExxonMobil; or a “transforming health” event sponsored by Phillip Morris?

-Maybe.
-In 2015, The Atlantic Food Summit was underwritten by Elanco, a division of Eli Lilly that makes ractopamine, a growth-promoting chemical used in meat production that is banned in 100 countries due to health concerns, but still used here.
+They might.
+In 2015, The Atlantic Food Summit was underwritten by Elanco, a division of Eli Lilly that makes ractopamine, a growth-promoting chemical used in meat production that is banned in 100 countries due to health concerns, but still used in food animals here.

-Simmons’ 15-minute speech featured an emotional video of a mother who attended an Elanco/American Academy of Nutrition and Dietetics program and learned about “the importance of protein” and eating more meat as a way to improve her family’s health.
+Simmons’ 15-minute speech featured an emotional video of a mother who attended an Elanco / American Academy of Nutrition and Dietetics program to learn about “the importance of protein” and eating more meat as a way to improve her family’s health.

 Purchasing the Food Narrative